D3v011/esp/README.md

 	invisOn = not invisOn
 	invisBtn.Text = invisOn and "❌ Desativar Invisibilidade" or "👻 Ativar Invisibilidade"
 	if LocalPlayer.Character then
-		for _, part in pairs(LocalPlayer.Character:GetChildren()) do
-			if part:IsA("BasePart") or part:IsA("Decal") then
-				part.Transparency = invisOn and 1 or 0
+		setTransparencyForCharacter(LocalPlayer.Character, invisOn and 1 or 0)
 	end
-			if part:IsA("BasePart") and part.Name == "HumanoidRootPart" then
-				part.Transparency = invisOn and 1 or 0
-			end
-		end
-	end
 end)

 -- Pular alto toggle
-local highJumpOn = false
 local jumpBtn = Instance.new("TextButton", main)
 jumpBtn.Position = UDim2.new(0, 20, 0, 310)
 jumpBtn.Size = UDim2.new(0, 260, 0, 35)